What is retinol, and can it really change the life of your skin?

 Retinol is capable of a lot.
 Applied over time, retinol can help lessen fine lines and wrinkles on your face.
 It also evens out dark spots and can help control acne.
 Together, these benefits all work towards improving the health of your skin and smoothing out its overall appearance.

 Retinol’s anti-aging properties are due to its impact on collagen production.
 Retinol increases the amount of collagen your body produces, meaning that it promotes the elasticity of your skin.
 Because of stimulated collagen production, the visibility of fine lines and wrinkles on your skin decreases.
 Your skin looks younger and softer, and it's less susceptible to the effects of aging.

 Retinol is color correcting in the sense that it combats hyperpigmentation.
 Along with collagen production, retinol stimulates blood vessel production.
 This helps to reduce the look and frequency of patching on your skin, thus improving the coloring and tone of your skin.

 As a result of these benefits, retinol becomes acne-fighting as well.
 Seeing as retinol improves the health of your skin, it then works to prevent the build-up of impurities that cause acne and other similar skin conditions.
 In other words, retinol smooths your skin and simultaneously treats and prevents acne.

-Paradox’s top recommendation for a retinol product is our very own Botanical Retinol Serum (pictured above).
-This retinol serum combines the discussed benefits of retinol with the soothing benefits of fermented green tea, making it a smoothing super-product for your skin!
+If you're looking for a retinol product, check out Paradox’s Botanical Retinol Serum (pictured above).
+Our retinol serum combines the discussed benefits of retinol with the soothing benefits of fermented green tea, making it a smoothing super-product for your skin!